 Powered by MIT Hacking Medicine, these hackathons aims at energizing the healthcare community and accelerating its innovation.
 If you’re interested in disrupting healthcare, this is the chance to brainstorm and build innovative solutions with like-minded engineers, clinicians, designers, developers and business people!

-Virtual HealthHACK was held successfully on April 25th.
-Here’s are some of the event highlights:
+Virtual HealthHACK was successfully held on April 25th, 2020.
+Here are the event highlights:

 - Participants were joining from 16 different timezones